A Basic Pandas Dataframe Tutorial for Beginners

 df.drop(['NewCol', 'Unnamed: 0'], axis=1, inplace=True)Code language: Python (python)

-Removing and Dropping columns can also be done using the Pyjanitor package.
+Column removal and dropping can also be done using the Pyjanitor package.
 See the new post “The Easiest Data Cleaning Method using Python & Pandas” to learn more.
+The above calculations are great examples of when you may want to save your dataframe as a CSV file.

 How to Subset Pandas Dataframe

-Here’s an example in which we subset the dataframe where “piq” is greater than 80:
+Here is an example in which we subset the dataframe where “piq” is greater than 80:

 df_piq = df.query('piq > 80')